Melbourne is a popular spot for drinking and nightlife but what if you have little ones to cater to?

 10. The Ian Potter Foundation Children’s Garden

-An interactive yet educational environment, the garden helps to teach children about the environment and the importance of conservation while also providing intrigue and excitement.
+An interactive yet educational environment, the garden helps to teach children about the environment and the importance of conservation.

 There are plenty of garden areas to enjoy including the kitchen garden with a range of both common and rare varieties of fruits, vegetables and herbs, as well as a bamboo forest and Tree Tower sitting high above for climbing.